nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 }
 ```

-:exclamation: Remember to insert a comma at the end of the `"semi"`-line!
+:exclamation: Remember to insert a comma at the end of the `"semi"`-line above!

 :book: The [`brace style`](https://eslint.org/docs/rules/brace-style) rule defaults to a style called _one true brace style_, which is the most common brace style in JavaScript and corresponds with how the return statement is formatted.